SVKruik/Discord-Bots-v1/Discord Bots/bot-names.md

 ----------------------------------------

 Our Discord server has a couple of bots.
 They are named in Latin after birds, so here is what they mean.
 Because we are a Dutch community, we also added their Dutch names.
+Afer their names, we also listed their purposes.

-- Anser: Goose, Gans
+- Anser: Goose, Gans - Economy
+- Avocet: Avocet, Kluut - Pending
-- Ciconia: Stork, Ooievaar
+- Ciconia: Stork, Ooievaar - All
-- Coturnix: Quail, Kwartel
+- Coturnix: Quail, Kwartel - All, MultiCube
-- Falco: Falcon, Valk
+- Falco: Falcon, Valk - Other
-- Heron: Heron, Reiger
+- Heron: Heron, Reiger - Admin
+- Hirundo: Swallow, Zwaluw - Testing
-- Noctua: Night Owl, Nachtuil
+- Noctua: Night Owl, Nachtuil - Level
-- Stern: Tern, Stern
-- Picum: Woodpecker, Specht
+- Picum: Woodpecker, Specht - Support
+- Stern: Tern, Stern - Music

 ----------------------------------------